govlabacademy/govlabacademy.github.io/README.md

 This is the **old** GovLab Academy website.
-It is still live at govlabacademy.org, but will soon be deprecated in favor of [govlab/academy-website](https://github.com/GovLab/academy-website).
+It is now deprecated in favor of [govlab/academy-website](https://github.com/GovLab/academy-website).

 # academy